First Responders Children’s Foundation Resiliency Program

 Frequently Asked Questions

-The program will initially launch in six states including California, Florida, New York, New Jersey, Tennessee and Texas with more states launching in the coming months.
+The program is available in eight states including Hawaii, California, Florida, Oklahoma, New York, New Jersey, Tennessee and Texas with more states launching in the coming months.

 The high levels of stress that first responders experience daily on the job can easily carry over to their spouses and children.
 Children of first responders may fear for the parents’ safety, worrying about if they will come home at night or if they have been hurt on the job.
 First responders work long shifts or may be called away suddenly for work and miss important dates like holidays or special accomplishments.
 Children may feel resentment or disconnected from their parent.
 Additionally, children can experience secondary or vicarious trauma and exhibit symptoms of post-traumatic stress.
 With this information in mind, culturally competent counseling is an extremely effective course of action not only for the first responder, but for the children as well.